CliffS/ikea-tradfri/README.md

 - **switch** *(boolean)*

   This is the on-off switch.
-It can be read to get the state of the Bulb.
+Reading it will get the state of the Bulb.
 Writing to it will turn the bulb on or off.

 ```coffeescript